 Annuity The term is 15 years and the instalments are £1,000 pa, paid annually in arrears.
-Payments are certain, with no demographic assumptions required.
+Payments are fixed and certain, with no demographic assumptions required.
+The RPI-linked case based upon index-linked gilts is shown here.

 Assets In theory, one should be able to match the annuity payments by buying a series of redeemable conventional gilts, maturing over the term, using income and capital redemptions during the 15 years.
 A minor problem is that the income is spread across the year so that one would need to make assumptions about reinvesting the income until it needs to be distributed; the reinvestment assumption seems unlikely to be significant but I’ve not tested it.
 Far worse, there are gaps in redemption dates in the CG market.
 It seems that the Financial Times no longer lists all CGs.
 Both of those can be tackled by notionally investing in, and selling down, a CG TRI; I have chosen the “over 15 years”.
 No allowances are made for expenses, at least not yet.